 And indeed, the RMR deck crew finds that those undercurrents finally take on some steam.
-Luckily so, as the officescape kind of worried what was about to come still in 2017.
+Luckily so, as the officescape kind of worried about what was about to come still in 2017.
 Apart from blackened pieces of scorched metal, of which there is plenty these days.
-Yet still some doubts persists on what exactly is to come.
+Yet still, some doubts persist on what exactly is to come.

 Thus any good and technically outstanding production is welcome these days.
 Because – so I hear with trepidation – Steven Wilson and his newest record due out this year is more on the poppy side than anything else.
 And let us see if his new concoction can blow Hand.
 Cannot.
 Erase. out of the water.

 By Loki, this record is a comparably quiet, yet astute piece of Progressive and Alternative Rock.
 The album has this tendency to suck you in the way Gentle Knife does and scatters passages strikingly reminiscent of The Reticent all across the record.
 And this means emotion.
 Yet, whereas the latter splatters you brutally with a firehose of tear-drenched passion, Moon Haven nicely waves them into their tune on this album.

-In Monochrome Reflections you kick-start your earphones, kind of sit back and relax just to find that half the track list just passed by without you noticing.
+In Monochrome Reflections you kick-start your earphones, kind of sit back, and relax just to find that half the track list just passed by without you noticing.
 That is what I call immersion with the songs flowing into each other like blobs of black ink on a shiny surface.

-Some of them songs ail from over-simplified or simplistic structures.
+Some of them songs ail from oversimplified or simplistic structures.
 Like with Cloudscape that still hangs by a thread on the good side of interesting.
 But really only just.
 And this brings about a certain lack of juice on some parts of the record.
 So, maybe too much quiet may not be all that cool after all.
 However, this is small potatoes in the greater scheme of things and no record on this blog has so far really been perfect yet.

 The mix between soft ‘n’ silky and more substantial rock keeps this soundscape interesting.
 And it is this hot and cold treatment that turns out to be the essence of the record.
 You’ll get the softer parts of Rock, over jazzy and some folksy contributions, just to face some harsher sounds too.
 Like with da numba 4 of the track list called Transparent, where Monochrome Reflections garners some serious oomph.
 The rough, emotional freshness of this track washes a whiff of metal onto these rocky shores.
 This is offset with tracks like Luna that just serve as a splendid counterweight to some of the heaviness found.

 Both of them tracks at the end of the album – by the way – will for sure retain your attention.
 The beautiful, kind of folksy melodies of Horizon and the aforementioned Luna and its airs of crafty soft rock would do well as a standalone too.
 And this last one really put a smile on my face.

-Record Rating: 7/10 | Label: Self-Released | Web: Official Site
+Record Rating: 7/10 | Label: Self-Released | Web: Facebook